 - 22.1 The Authority has in place a structure for Talent Management to inform how the Fire and Rescue Service (the Service) attracts, selects, trains, develops, retains, and promotes, its employees. - 22.2 The Service places an emphasis on two major areas of measurement; performance and potential.
-Individual Development Reviews consider past performance and potential future development opportunities and are supported by comprehensive skills pathways aligned to role requirements.
-Assessment and Development Centres are embedded in conditions of service for operational employees and take place at Supervisory, Middle and Strategic levels to identify future potential and career progression.
+Individual appraisals consider past performance and potential future development opportunities and are supported by comprehensive skills pathways aligned to role requirements.
+The requirement for assessment is embedded in conditions of service for operational employees and assessment takes place at Supervisory, Middle and Strategic levels to identify future potential and career progression.

 22.3 The Service Talent Management procedures form part of the Service's wider strategic workforce planning activities and balance the requirement for internal development and progression with that of the need to attract external candidates of a high calibre.
-The Authority's pay and grading structure must therefore remain competitive in order to attract and retain the best people.
+The Authority's pay and grading structures must therefore remain competitive to attract and retain the best people.